Dimension: Academic & Social Integration

 DE/Publikationen/Broschueren/broschuere-hochschule-orte-integration.pdf?__blob

 Hartwig, J. (1986): Dropout in university studies.
-Investigating modes of access in the analysis of dropout and developing like reviewing a causal-analytic model.
+Investigation of access methods in the analysis of dropout and development and verification of a causal-analytical model.
 Frankfurt am Main: Peter Lang Verlag.

-Jonkmann, K. (2005): Study dropout, study duration and study experience.
-Analysis of the student survey of the Institute of Computer Science at the Humboldt University of Berlin.
+Jonkmann, K. (2005): Dropping out, duration of studies and student experience.
+Analysis of the student survey of the Institute of Computer Science at Humboldt-Universität zu Berlin.
 Berlin.
-Available online at www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/teaching/fragebogen/Bericht_Informatik_final.pdf, last checked 06/17/2020.
+Available online at www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/teaching/fragebogen/Bericht_Informatik_final.pdf, last checked on 17.06.2020.

 McCubbin, I. (2003): An Examination of Criticisms made of Tinto's 1975 Student Integration Model of Attrition.
 Available online at www.psy.gla.ac.uk/~steve/localed/icubb.pdf.

-Pohlenz, P.; Tinsner, K. (2004): Determinants of student dropout.
-An empirical investigation of causes and responsibilities.
-Potsdam: Potsdam University Press.
+Pohlenz, P.; Tinsner, K. (2004): Determinants of dropping out of university.
+An empirical study on causes and responsibilities.
+Potsdam: Universitätsverlag Potsdam.

 Remdisch, S. (2012): Das Runde muss ins Eckige - Strategien für die erfolgreiche Zusammenarbeit zwischen Wissenschaft und Wirtschaft.
-In: Tomaschek, N.& Hammer, E. (Ed.): University meets Industry.
-Perspectives of the lived knowledge transfer of open universities.
+In: Tomaschek, N.& Hammer, E. (ed.): University meets Industry.
+Perspectives on practiced knowledge transfer at open universities.
 Münster, New York, Munich, Berlin: Waxmann.

 Tinto, V. (1975): Dropout from Higher Education: A Theoretical Synthesis of Recent Re-search.
 In: Review of Educational Research (45 (1)), pp. 89-125.